vikejs/vike/readme.draft.md

 function Page() {
   return <>
-    This page is rendered to HTML as well as interactive: <Counter />
+    This page is rendered to HTML and interactive: <Counter />
   </>;
 }